Who can apply?

 In which language?

 Most of the courses are delivered in German, a few courses are in English.
+The new Master in Mechatronics (MRBE) can completely be studied in English.

 How does the conversion of grades take place?